 Attention!
 This will clean all Mautic integration extension data and configurations.

-1. Just in case please make
+1. Just in case please make a full backup (dump) of your Magento 2 database.

 If you need to update Magento 2 Mautic Integration Extension by Magefan, please follow the steps below.